Welcome

 Phi Beta Kappa is the oldest and most widely recognized academic honorary society in the United States.
 Its purpose is to honor outstanding student achievement in the liberal arts and sciences and to promote the importance of lifelong liberal arts and sciences education.
 Local chapters also connect members to engaging events.

-Members are elected on the basis of outstanding scholarship in a broad liberal arts curriculum.
-The symbol of the society is the Phi Beta Kappa key, which traces its origins to the founding of the society in 1776.
+Members are elected based on outstanding scholarship in a broad liberal arts curriculum.
+The society’s symbol is the Phi Beta Kappa key, which dates back to its founding in 1776.

 The next call for graduate scholarship applications for Phi Beta Kappa members and teaching award applications will be in January 2025.
 These awards are sponsored by the Phi Beta Kappa Northern California Association.